The Trump Administration Is a Libertarian’s Worst Nightmare

 Two barely reported executive actions from this past month provide telling examples: Attorney General Jeff Sessions’s resurrection of civil asset forfeiture, and Energy Secretary Rick Perry’s (I still can’t believe that) mind-blowing proposal of corporate welfare for coal companies.

-“Civil asset forfeiture” may sound arcane, but it’s one of those police-state policies where liberals and libertarians both find plenty to hate.
-Essentially, it allows local and state police departments to seize any assets that might be part of a criminal operation – even without the suspect being charged, let alone convicted, of a crime.
+“Civil asset forfeiture” may sound arcane, but it’s one of those police-state policies in which liberals and libertarians both find plenty to hate.
+Essentially, it allows local and state police departments to seize any assets that might be part of a criminal operation—even without the suspect being charged, let alone convicted, of a crime.

-Officially, asset forfeiture is supposed to help the cops shut down big, ongoing drug operations.
+Officially, asset forfeiture is supposed to help the cops shut down big drug operations.
 In practice, however, it’s used primarily against poor people who have committed minor offenses.
 A 2015 study conducted in Philadelphia, for example, found that the median value of seized assets was $192, and most assets came from the city’s poorest neighborhood.

 We’re talking low-level drug offenders: users, mules, street dealers, not kingpins.
 And mostly poor folks, mostly people of color, mostly people without access to legal assistance.
 (Unlike those in criminal proceedings, people whose assets are seized don’t even have a right to a public defender.)